Adarsha-10/Skin-Cancer-Detection-using-CNN/README.md

 - Vascular lesion
 ### Note:
 - I haven't used any pre-trained model using Transfer learning.
 All the model building process should be based on a custom model.
-- This model is trained using Google Colab due to restriction of computation power in loal.
+- This model is trained using Google Colab due to restriction of computation power in local.

 Dataset (Download from below link): Data Imageset Link: https://drive.google.com/file/d/1xLfSQUGDl8ezNNbUkpuHOYvSpTyxVhCs/view